evannsm/rtd-rax/README.md

 [![Docker Ready](https://img.shields.io/badge/Docker-Ready-blue)](https://www.docker.com/)
 [![evannsmc.com](https://img.shields.io/badge/evannsmc.com-Project%20Portfolio-blue)](https://www.evannsmc.com)

-**RTD-RAX** is a Python implementation of Reachability-based Trajectory Design (RTD) augmented with formal reachability verification via [immrax](https://github.com/gtfactslab/immrax).
+**`RTD-RAX`** is a runtime-assurance extension of Reachability-based Trajectory Design (RTD) that replaces conservative offline reachable sets with fast online safety certification via mixed-monotone reachability ([immrax](https://github.com/gtfactslab/immrax)).

-Standard RTD computes parameterized Forward Reachable Sets (FRS) offline and uses them online to solve for collision-free trajectory parameters in real time.
-However, because high-fidelity system models are too expensive to compute reachable sets for, RTD relies on simplified models and must inflate the FRS to account for the resulting tracking error.
-This introduces conservatism — in many scenarios, RTD fails to find a safe trajectory even when one exists.
-Ignoring the tracking error (the `noerror` variant) gives the planner access to more aggressive trajectories but sacrifices safety guarantees.
-Moreover, offline FRS computations cannot account for runtime disturbances (wind, ice, slippage), so traditional RTD's safety guarantees are only as good as the assumptions made offline.
+RTD is a provably safe, real-time motion planning framework that precomputes Forward Reachable Sets (FRS) offline and uses them online to optimize for collision-free trajectories.
+The catch: because high-fidelity models are too expensive for reachable-set computation, RTD uses simplified models and inflates the FRS with worst-case tracking-error bounds.
+This makes the planner overly conservative — it rejects safe trajectories, triggers unnecessary braking, and cannot handle disturbances (wind, ice, slippage) that weren't anticipated offline.

-RTD-RAX closes both gaps with a three-stage online loop:
+`RTD-RAX` fixes this by splitting the problem: RTD's offline reachable sets handle fast candidate generation *without* conservative inflation, while a separate online verifier built on mixed-monotone reachability certifies each candidate under the actual measured uncertainty and disturbance bounds.
+If a candidate can't be certified safe, a repair procedure modifies it until a safe alternative is found.

-1. **Plan** with the less-conservative `noerror` FRS to find candidate trajectories.
+1. **Plan** — use the uninflated FRS to rapidly generate candidate trajectories.
-2. **Verify** each candidate using immrax interval-arithmetic reachability under the actual uncertainty and disturbance bounds.
+2. **Verify** — certify each candidate online via mixed-monotone reachability under current conditions.
-3. **Repair** any candidate flagged as unsafe via speed-backoff and CEGIS-style obstacle buffer tightening, then re-verify before execution.
+3. **Repair** — if unsafe, modify the candidate and re-verify before execution.

-This produces trajectories that are both less conservative *and* formally verified safe under measured runtime conditions.

 ## Key Results